IlliaOl/OCR/README.md

 Includes implementation of a CTC layer.

-Architectire of this model consists of 5 CNN layers, 2 bidirectional LSTM cells, softmax layer and CTC layer.
+Architecture of this model consists of 5 CNN layers, 2 bidirectional LSTM cells, softmax layer and CTC layer.